-- 10 We also conducted wavelet transform.
-PCA method and Kalman filter experiments, in which the number of layers of the wavelet transform is three, DWT () and construction function IDWT () is called in Matlab.By using the PCA method, we do the experiment to verify the effect of noise reduction.
-But the process of programming is more complicated using mathematical derivation, so we use scikit-learn library to realize noise reduction.Kalman filtering is implemented in Python, where the system noise Q is set to 1e-4 and the measurement noise R is set to 1e-3.
-The Figure 10 shows the absolute error distribution for that - 15 method.We can find from the figure model of noise reduction based on SFSDSA of secondary field data, SFSDSA is better than kalman filter, wavelet transform and PCA method.
-At the same time, as the kalman filter is a linear filter, its noise reduction effect is so poor in this paper.
-Moreover, the underlying structure is not easy to modify resulting in scikit-learn library is unable
+We also conducted wavelet transform, PCA and Kalman filter method experiments, in which the number of layers of the wavelet transform is three, called DWT() and construction function IDWT() in Matlab.
+By using the PCA method, we perform the experiment to verify the effect of noise reduction.
+But the process of programming is more complicated when using mathematical derivation, so we use the scikitlearn library to realize noise reduction.
+Kalman filtering is implemented in Python, where the system noise Q is set to 1e-4 and the measurement noise R is set to 1e-3.
+Figure 10 shows the absolute error distribution for that method.
+We can find from the figure model of noise reduction based on the SFSDSA model of secondary field data that the SFS-DSA model is better than Kalman filter, wavelet transform and PCA methods.
+At the same time, as the Kalman filter is a linear filter, its noise reduction effect is very poor in this paper.
+Moreover, the underlying structure is not easy to modify, resulting in the scikit-learn library being unable to adjust parameters adaptively based on signal characteristics.
+After the filtering test, and then the MAE corresponding to the calculation of the theoretical data, it can be seen that the effect of PCA filtering is lower than that of SFSDSA.